Basic Workforce Data

-The UACJ Group introduced uniform equipment safety standards in March 2015.
-Zones are being delineated based on these equipment safety standards, and thorough safety measures are implemented for each.
+Based on uniform equipment safety standards the Group introduced in March 2015, zones are being delineated within facilities and thorough safety measures are being implemented for each.
 Furthermore, when facilities are to be newly introduced or modified, intrinsic safety is achieved by conducting checklist-based safety examinations at the design, operational startup, and other stages.

 Safety-First Corporate Culture and Personnel Development

-For personnel in the position of guiding and managing others, safety and health education and training sessions are held to promote acquisition of the position, knowledge, and attitudes necessary for implementing safety management.
+For managers, safety and health education and training sessions are held to promote acquisition of the position, knowledge, and attitudes necessary for implementing safety management.
 In addition, to elevate safety and health management standards at individual Group companies, safety and health education, safety inspections, and other support initiatives are actively undertaken to foster a safety-first corporate culture and advance personnel development along the same lines throughout the Group.

 Principal Safety and Health Awards